Vivek1258/torch-spyre/docs/source/compiler/Torch_Spyre_Dynamic_Shapes_Design.md

 ## 7. Phase Plan

-The feature is delivered in four phases.
+The feature is delivered in three phases.
 Each phase widens the set of operators and dimensions that accept a user-declared `mark_dynamic` annotation.

+### Phase 1

-### Phase 1.A.
-Symbolic batch dim for pointwise ops
+#### A. Symbolic batch dim for pointwise ops

 Covers `mark_dynamic` propagation through Dynamo and the torch-spyre passes, granularity-based work division, SDSC JSON emission of dim metadata, and per-core symbolic addresses.

 **Use cases enabled.** Pointwise ops in serving paths run without per-shape recompilation.
 The compiled artifact accepts any admissible runtime value of the batch dimension.
 This is the path most LLM-serving prologue and epilogue ops take (activations, normalisation steps, biases).

-### Phase 1.B.
-Symbolic batch dim for matmul
+#### B. Symbolic batch dim for matmul

 Today the work_division planner raises `Unsupported` for symbolic-dim batchmatmul.
 Lifting this guard is the main change; the downstream SDSC and per-core address logic is op-type-agnostic and fires automatically.

 **Use cases enabled.** Matmul-heavy LLM serving (attention projections, MLP linears) runs with a single compiled binary across variable batch sizes.
-This is what unblocks vLLM continuous batching and FSM Granite serving end-to-end, because the matmul cost dominates the inference step.

 ### Phase 2.
 Symbolic stick dim